Geology Determines Destiny

 Bill had written several books, and a paper entitled “The Bruneau-Jarbidge Eruptive Center.”
 He was an expert on a part of geology that has suffered several major rewrites, just in the past 50 years.

 I took the occasion to mention my favorite theory that seemed to explain it all: a giant meteorite crash-landed near the Idaho-Oregon-Nevada border 16 million years ago and put a gash in the earth’s mantle.
-In other words, the start of the Snake River plain owed its creation to the same forces that killed off the dinosaurs 66 million years ago.
+In other words, the start of the Snake River plain owed its creation to the same forces that killed off the dinosaurs.

 To most geologists much of the above is acceptable: a stationary hotspot, rooted to its deep source of heat, while the tectonic plate above it is slowly moving southwestward.
 But the part about the meteorite?
 Not so fast.